Welcome to On The Glideslope.

 So I started planning.
 I figured I’d build a general aviation cockpit, roughly modeled on a Cessna 182, but with enough flexibility that I could fly multiple aircraft in the simulator if I chose.
 I planned the panel based on a life-sized PDF of a Cessna 172 panel but a few inches wider than in reality to accommodate what would be a 48-inch wide cabin.

 I used Google Sketchup to do the CAD work for a cockpit roughly of the 182’s size (though a bit taller at 56 inches).
 I watched Ebay and won a bundle of used Saitek instrumentation equipment, and after that I was off to the races.
 After a few weeks of planning, a good buddy who flies charters for a living came to town, we went to Home Depot, and we were building a flight simulator.

 Oh, why the name, “On The Glideslope?”
 First, it sounds cool.
-But second, for me that’s the best part of a final approach: when you have the aircraft dialed in, the trim is just right, the rate of decent is just right, and the VOR indicator is pegged right in the center.
+But second, for me that’s the best part of a final approach: when you have the aircraft dialed in, the trim is just right, the rate of decent is just right, and the HSI is pegged right in the center.
 Everything is just so.
-In virtual flying, as in life, that’s a beautiful thing.
+In flying, as in life, that’s a beautiful thing.
 Hence the name.